 May lower blood sugar

-Many individuals following a ketogenic diet may have discovered keto due to suffering from type 2 diabetes or pre-diabetic.
+Many individuals following a keto diet may have discovered keto due to suffering from type 2 diabetes or pre-diabetic.

 May reduce cholesterol levels